Magic number (chemistry)

+The concept was also successfully applied to explain the mono-dispersed occurrence of thiolate-protected gold clusters; here the outstanding stability of specific cluster sizes is connected with their respective electronic configuration.

 The term magic numbers is also used in the field of nuclear physics.
 In this context, magic numbers refer to a specific number of protons or neutrons that forms complete nucleon shells.